-The Licensed Practical Nurse Association encourages the existence and growth of practical nurse education and continuing education for licensed practical nurses.
+The Clarkson College Student Practical Nurse Association encourages the existence and growth of practical nurse education and continuing education for licensed practical nurses.
 This organization distributes information about practical nursing, and demonstrates the purpose of the profession through communication and cooperation of other organizations to maintain and improve standards of health care.

 The Physical Therapist Assistant Student Association (PTASA) is open to all students enrolled in the Physical Therapist Assistant program.
 This organization is designed to encourage students to participate in professional and community activities that are educational as well as to allow the students an opportunity to promote their profession.